Bipolar Thermoelectric Josephson Engine

 It is common to evaluate the performance of a thermoelectric element through the Seebeck coefficient, defined as $\mathcal{S}=V_{th}/\delta T$.
 The resulting bipolar Seebeck coefficient vs $P_{in}$ is shown in Fig. \ref{Fig2}c (see SI for details).
 For the BTJE, $\mathcal{S}$ can be as high as $\pm300\;\mu$V/K at $P_{in}=10$ pW (corresponding to a temperature of $\simeq650$ mK in S$_1$), which is near to the maximum theoretically achievable with our materials \cite{Marchegiani2020,Marchegiani2020_2}.
-We stress that the above value is almost $10^5$ times larger than the Seebeck coefficient of aluminum [$\mathcal{S}_{Al}(650\;\text{mK})\simeq-3.8$ nV/K] \cite{Mott1958,vanHarlingen1984} computed through the Mott-Jones equation (see Methods for details).
+The above value is almost $10^5$ times larger than the Seebeck coefficient of aluminum [$\mathcal{S}_{Al}(650\;\text{mK})\simeq-3.8$ nV/K] \cite{Mott1958,vanHarlingen1984}, which is the main constituent of our structure, as computed through the Mott-Jones equation (see Methods for details).
+Our system compares well with quantum dots, which are currently the best thermoelectric materials at cryogenic temperatures providing Seebeck coefficients of the order of several hundred $\mu$V/K for temperatures up to $\sim 30$ K \cite{Mani2009,Prete2019}.
+Instead, more conventional thermoelectric materials for room temperature applications are characterized by values of $\mathcal{S}$ linearly decreasing with temperature, and reaching only about 1 $\mu$V/K at 1 K \cite{Roddaro2013,Soleimani2020}.

 To demonstrate the interplay between our thermoelectric effect and the Josephson coupling \cite{Marchegiani2020_3}, we measured the $IV$ characteristics at a given input power ($P_{in}=10$ pW) for different values of the magnetic flux piercing the interferometer.
 As expected, the thermoelectric effect is strongly suppressed for both voltage polarities in the presence of a sizeable Josephson current (see Fig. \ref{Fig2}d).
 Specifically, at low $P_{in}$, thermoelectricity vanishes for $\Phi\simeq 0.24\Phi_0$, corresponding to $I_C\simeq850$ pA (see Fig. \ref{Fig2}e).
 This behavior proves full $\Phi$-control of $V_{th}$ until its complete suppression \cite{Marchegiani2020_3} and is unique to the BTJE.
 It is noteworthy that Josephson coupling affects more easily thermoelectricity when it is weaker, as is happens at larger injected power (see orange curve in Fig. \ref{Fig2}e).
 As discussed above, $P_L$ is reduced by raising $P_{in}$, due to the peculiar nonlinearity of the thermoelectric effect.
 As a result, even small values of the Josephson current shunting the interferometer can suppress the thermoelectric generation at a large temperature bias.